yusufraji/sqlzoo-solutions/solutions.md

 [SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial)

 ## Sections
+2. [SELECT from World](#select-from-world) - In which we query the World country profile table.
 3. [SELECT from Nobel](#select-from-nobel) - Additional practice of the basic features using a table of Nobel Prize winners.
 4. [SELECT within SELECT](#select-within-select) - In which we form queries using other queries.
 5. [SUM and COUNT](#sum-and-count) - In which we apply aggregate functions.